Dwight Foster (ice hockey)

-Dwight Alexander Foster (born 2 April 1957) is a Canadian former professional ice hockey player.
+Dwight Alexander Foster (2 April 1957 – 6 January 2025) was a Canadian professional ice hockey player.
 He was drafted into the National Hockey League (NHL) in the first round, 16th overall in 1977 by the Boston Bruins.
 Besides Boston, he played for the Colorado Rockies, New Jersey Devils and Detroit Red Wings, before retiring in 1987 because of knee injuries.

 Amateur career

 Foster was born in Toronto, Ontario.
 As a youth, he played in the 1968 and 1969 Quebec International Pee-Wee Hockey Tournaments with minor ice hockey teams from Toronto.

 While playing for the Kitchener Rangers, he led the tough Ontario Hockey League in scoring, Foster was a highly rated prospect going into the 1977 NHL Entry Draft.
 The New York Islanders seriously considered selecting him 15th overall, but settled on future Hall of Fame forward Mike Bossy instead.
 Foster was known as a strong defensive forward with marginal offensive ability (his OHL scoring title notwithstanding), while Bossy was a prolific scorer who was not very physical.
 In the end, Islanders coach Al Arbour convinced general manager Bill Torrey that he should pick Bossy, arguing that it was easier to teach a scorer how to check.

 Foster went next to Boston.
 That same year, he helped Team Canada win the silver medal at the World Junior Championships.